CarlS2rt/service_level_sensitivity_analysis/README.md

 ![](visualizations/updated_correlation_matrix.png)

 Interesting findings in the correlations matrix were that abandonment percentage and average speed of answer (ASA) had moderate negative correlation with staffing requirements, suggesting that as staffing goes up abandonment and ASA go down.
+This is definitely the case with service level, but it's interesting the model picked up a separate relationship with staffing requirements as well.
 Additionally, due to occupancy being more of an agent metric than a queue metric, the model did not pick up on strong correlation between occupancy and staffing requirements.
 Differing call priorities and multiskilling likely further complicated the relationship within the models.
 As expected, offered calls, average handle time, and the derivative workload calculations had strong positive correlations with staffing requirements.

 ## Erlang C Calculations